A Walkable Day Tour in Manila City – Exploring Manila

 Need help planning your trip?
 Check out these trips offered by Viator and G Adventures

 The drive from the airport to your accommodation (which we would recommended be either in Makati or Manila centre) can by itself be an overwhelming affair, a medley of scooters, trikes, cars and pedestrians all jumbled up in no order.
 It’s crazy, and there is no way to sugar coat this, other than by keeping an open mind!
 Expect your first impressions to be, well, not too good.

 Terrain stability was not kind to Manila at all – the city suffered multiple severe earthquakes along the times.
 WW2 was neither, with casualties being borne, not only human but also architectural.
-Despite this, Manila is an urban treasure for those who enjoy architecture.
+Despite this, a day tour in Manila city will show you that Manila is an urban treasure for those who enjoy architecture.
 The city offers a wide range of building styles, from Spanish colonial to Neo-classical, to more modern Art Deco and Stick style American, right up to more contemporary designs.
 Manila is also home to large residential and commercial developments, housing clusters of brand new high rise buildings and huge shopping complexes.